The Shocking Secrets Behind The Structures Of The Plasma Membrane And Cytoskeleton You Never Knew

 6. Backup – Commit the final AI, SVG, and PDF to your version‑control repository with a tag (e.g., v1.0‑final).

-If any item fails, address it immediately; most journals will not accept a revised figure after acceptance, and a last‑minute re‑run can jeopardize the production timeline It's one of those things that adds up..
+If any item fails, address it immediately; most journals will not accept a revised figure after acceptance, and a last‑minute re‑run can jeopardize the production timeline Simple, but easy to overlook.
+Nothing fancy..

 Conclusion